ValterAndrei/extension_to_fill_form/README.md

 4- Change to "Developer mode"

-5- Click in "load without compression" and import folder
+5- Click in "Load unpacked extension" and import folder